Honda Jazz hybrid interior, dashboard & comfort

 Infotainment, apps & sat nav

-SR cars and above are equipped with a nine-inch infotainment touchscreen, mounted high on dashboard.
+All versions are equipped with a nine-inch infotainment touchscreen, mounted high on the dashboard.
 The system is snappy, with clear graphics and slick Android Auto and wireless Apple CarPlay integration.
-If you’re an Apple Maps or Google Maps user, it’s not worth stepping up to the built-in sat-nav on the EX model.
+If you’re an Apple Maps or Google Maps user, it’s not worth stepping up to the built-in sat-nav on the Advance model.
 Honda Personal Assistant allows for voice control, too, if specified.

 A separate seven-inch display sits behind the steering wheel on all Jazz models.
 It’s similarly well resolved and easy to navigate, but we found that the lack of a cowl made reading it in bright sunlight difficult.